 Our Myrkdalen and Flam ski and fjord exploration experiences are completely tailor-made so we can alter every aspect of the experience to best suit you.
 The idea is to combine the fjord experience of Flam with skiing in Myrkdalen, however, durations and activities are completely flexible.

-From £1,120pp for a 5-night ski and fjord experience including direct flights, all transportation, hotels, lift passes, Naeroyfjord cruise, Stegastein Viewpoint ticket and Flam Railway journey.
+From £1,112pp for a 5-night ski and fjord experience including direct flights, all transportation, hotels, lift passes, Naeroyfjord cruise, Stegastein Viewpoint ticket and Flam Railway journey.

-*Upgrade to a 7-night tour (2 extra nights in Myrkdalen for just £230pp).
+*Upgrade to a 7-night tour (2 extra nights in Myrkdalen from just £230pp).

 One of Norway's major and most spectacular tourist attractions.
 Built at one of the steepest gradients in Europe the railway snakes it's way up from Flam.
 Up the fjord's cliffs on narrow mountain paths through a total of 20 tunnels that spiral in and out of the rock face.

 The tunnels were hand dug from 1923 to 1940 when the railway officially opened, raising 867 metres from sea level 20km up to Myrdal taking roughly 40 minutes.
 You'll pass some spectacular views and frozen waterfalls, you could ride the train up and down all day without getting tired of the scenery.

 The train terminates in Myrdal from where you can go back down to Flam or onwards to Bergen or Oslo.